blksmk8483/My-JavaScript-Password-Generator/README.md

 ## Description
 - In this challenge I used JavaScript to make a random generated password.
-- I used a function to generate my password
+- I used a function to generate my password.
-- I used if window.comand to get my prompts.
+- I used if window.command to get my prompts.

 - In the future of this particular project I realize that I am getting the correct number of characters but it is always choosing from all four arrays.
 I want to fix this.